kristinandrejko/BACK/README.md

 + **Tb2-MeanContacts.R**
     + Code to generate bootstrapped estimates of the number of non-household contacts by demographic characteristics (*Table 2*)
 + **Tb3-GeeModels.R**
-    + Code to run generalized estimating equation models, and creates plot for Figure 3
+    + Code to run generalized estimating equation models, and creates plot for *Figure 3* and *Table S3*

 ### Data Files: